Art therapy. Art as therapy. What is the difference?

 Some examples of art as therapy include visual journaling and colouring books.
 You can embark on these activities at any time, or in a group without the need for a registered art therapist or facilitator.

-Our registered art therapists have at least a Masters qualifications and a minimum of 750 hours of clinical supervision, in accordance with the requirements of the (ANZACATA).
+At Solace, our registered art therapists have at least a Masters's qualification in art therapy and a minimum of 800 hours of clinical supervision.
+This is in accordance with the requirements of the Australian, New Zealand, and Asian Creative Arts Therapies Association (ANZACATA).